Add data to a composite index

 A new column is added.

-Next, you will use the Left function in Microsoft Excel to return all the text in column B that is to the left of the first semicolon it finds.
+Next, you'll use the Left function in Microsoft Excel to return all the text in column B that is to the left of the first semicolon it finds.

 - In cell A2, type =LEFT(B2,(FIND(";",B2,1)-1)) and press Enter.